surniaulula/wpsso/readme.txt

 **Version 6.2.0-dev.3 (2019/09/04)**

-**Release Highlight:** Complete re-write of the WP eCommerce integration module in the Premium version.
+Complete re-write of the WP eCommerce integration module in the Premium version.

 * **New Features**
 	* None.